 The Graphic Design Certificate is designed for students with an interest in exploring graphic design with an emphasis on print media.
 Participants employ analog and digital processes and may elect to work across disciplines as they develop a portfolio of work that represents their personal voice and demonstrates the technical, critical, and analytical skills required of the field.

-Note: Students enrolled in the Graphic Design Certificate should have access to a Mac or PC computer with Adobe Illustrator, InDesign, and Photoshop installed.
+Students enrolled in the Graphic Design Certificate should have access to a Mac or PC computer with Adobe Illustrator, InDesign, and Photoshop installed.
 Before starting this program, students should feel comfortable navigating the directory structure and creating, deleting, renaming, and moving files and directories without assistance.

-Prerequisite (1): Introduction to Graphic Design
+- Required Course (1): Introduction to Graphic Design

 Total required courses: 6